-The or rganization of the remainder of this standard is 45 Clause 2 (References) provides references to other applicable standards that are assumed or required for ALF.
+The of rganization of the remainder of this standard is 45 - Clause 2 (References) provides references to other applicable standards that are assumed or required for ALF.
 Clause 3 (Definitions) defines terms used throughout the different specifications contained in this stan- dard.
 50 Clause 4 (Acronyms and abbreviations) defines the acronyms used in this standard.
 Clause 6 (Lexical rules) specifies the lexical rules.
-Clause 5 (Language construction principles) defines the language construction principles.
-Clause 7 (Auxiliary items) defines syntax and semantics of auxiliary items used in this standard.
-Clause 8 (Generic objects) defines syntax and semantics of generic objects used in this standard.
+Clause 5 (ALF language construction principles) defines the language construction principles.
+Clause 7 (Auxiliary Syntax Rules) defines syntax and semantics of auxiliary items used in this standard.
 55

-1 Clause 9 (Library-specific objects) defines syntax and semantics of library-specific objects used in this standard.
-Clause 10 (Constructs for modeling of digital behavior) defines syntax and semantics of the control

-5 expression language used in this standard Clause 11 (Constructs for modeling of analog behavior) defines syntax and semantics of arithmetic mod- els used in this standard.
+5 Clause 9 (Library-specific objects and related statements) defines syntax and semantics of library-specific objects used in this standard.Clause 10 (Constructs for modeling of digital behavior) defines syntax and semantics of the control expression language used in this standardClause 11 (Constructs for modeling of analog behavior) defines syntax and semantics of arithmetic mod-

-10 Annexes.
+10 els used in this standard.
+Annexes.
 Following Clause 11 are a series of normative and informative annexes.

-10

 15

-15

 20

 25

 30

 35

 40

 45

 50

-~~

 55

-6 Advanced Library Format (ALF) Reference Manual IEEE P1603 Draft 2
+6 Advanced Library Format (ALF) Reference Manual IEEE P1603 Draft 3